Who We Are

 Our Team

-At Disability Rights Iowa, we are a diligent team of attorneys, paralegals, and advocates.
+We are a team of attorneys, paralegals, and advocates.

 Board of Directors

-DRI’s board of directors is essential to our operation.
-As a non-profit corporation, DRI has a 12–15-member board from diverse backgrounds and a commitment to improving the lives of Iowans with disabilities.
+Our Board of Directors ensure our operation.
+We have a Board of 12–15-members committed to improving the lives of Iowans with disabilities.
 The board is responsible for the planning, design, and funding of DRI.
-It also works jointly with the Mental Health Advisory Council to develop DRI’s annual priorities.
+It also works with the Mental Health Advisory Council to develop DRI’s annual priorities.

 Mental Health Advisory Council